 To fall victim to Cybercrime is very common considering the fact that how much we rely upon the computer network these days and also how much data is being stored over the internet every second of the day.
 Cyber Offenders do not only target personal information but also target bank accounts or other resources where they can get monetary benefits.
 Losing one’s hard-earned money or personal and confidential information to online scammers or seeing any loved one suffer due to any scam is painful and hard to accept.
 The scenario that follows is downright oblivion and inability to comprehend the next course of action.

-In the event of any cyber offense, it is really distressing to get a hold on the situation.
-Worst still, to go through the process of understanding as to how to file a cybercrime complaint in that grueling moment.
-One mustn’t wait for cybercrime to strike to be aware of the response mechanism to a cyber offense.
+In the event of any cyber offence, it is really distressing to get a hold on the situation.
+Worst still, to go through the process of understanding as to how to file a cybercrime complaint in that gruelling moment.
+One mustn’t wait for cybercrime to strike to be aware of the response mechanism to a cyber offence.

 Where to file a CyberCrime complaint?
 What is the